fenago/data-science/lab_guides/Lab_6.md

 Caption: Reshaping the matrix

-Notice that you now have all the numbers on one row because this matrix has one row and five columns.
-The outer square brackets represent the matrix, while the inner square brackets represent the row.

 Finally, you can convert the matrix back into a vector by dropping the column using the following snippet: